BVLC/caffe/docs/tutorial/interfaces.md

 * Run for a certain number of iterations and give back control to Matlab
 * Intermingle arbitrary Matlab code to with gradient steps

-An ILSVRC image classification demo is in caffe/matlab/classification_demo.m
+An ILSVRC image classification demo is in caffe/matlab/demo/classification_demo.m

 ### Build MatCaffe

 Build MatCaffe with `make all matcaffe`.
 After that, you may test it using `make mattest`.

-Common issue: if you run into error messages `libstdc++.so.6:version 'GLIBCXX_3.4.15' not found` during `make mattest`, then it means that your Matlab's runtime libraries does not match your compile-time libraries.
-You may need to do the following before you start matlab:
+Common issue: if you run into error messages like `libstdc++.so.6:version 'GLIBCXX_3.4.15' not found` during `make mattest`, then it usually means that your Matlab's runtime libraries do not match your compile-time libraries.
+You may need to do the following before you start Matlab:

     export LD_LIBRARY_PATH=/opt/intel/mkl/lib/intel64:/usr/local/cuda/lib64
     export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6

 Or the equivalent based on where things are installed on your system, and do `make mattest` again to see if the issue is fixed.
 Note: this issue is sometimes more complicated since during its startup Matlab may overwrite your `LD_LIBRARY_PATH` environment variable.
-You can run `!ldd ./matlab/+caffe/private/caffe_.mexa64` in Matlab to see its runtime libraries, and preload your compile-time libraries by exporting them to your `LD_PRELOAD` environment variable.
+You can run `!ldd ./matlab/+caffe/private/caffe_.mexa64` (the mex extension may differ on your system) in Matlab to see its runtime libraries, and preload your compile-time libraries by exporting them to your `LD_PRELOAD` environment variable.

 After successful building and testing, add this package to Matlab search PATH by starting `matlab` from caffe root folder and running the following commands in Matlab command window.